Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 These manipulations and adjustments of the spine are done using controlled force and leverage.

-This is done using high velocity thrusts that cause your joints to audibly pop and crack as pockets of gas are released.
+This is done using high velocity thrusts that can cause your joints to audibly pop and crack as pockets of gas are released.

 These cracking noises and sensations can feel extremely satisfying and bring you a feeling of instant relief.

 And you should hopefully feel the improvements from the adjustments almost immediately.

 Your chiropractor may also give you a spinal massage to soften the tissues along your spine, which will improve circulation and help to release tight muscle knots.

 So to get an idea of what this looks like in action take a look at the video above.

 Is Visiting A Chiropractor Good For Your Back Pain?